nickdcox/ml-linear-airfare-prediction/README.md

 The data files we obtained from the BTS are available on this OneDrive: https://1drv.ms/u/s!AoQYKisAOe1libAJ8n00FqjMYMS7tA?e=jcbSLh.
 The BTS Data folder contains 8 files, 4 from the DB1BCoupon table and 4 from the DB1BMarket table.
 Each files contains data for a quarter in 2019.

 #### Other Data:
 The remaining data was obtained from a variety of sources, as listed below.
+This data can be found either in the *state_info.csv* file on the OneDrive or in the *cleanse.py* file.
+The data in the state_info.csv represents based on column: 1-2 state, 3-14 average temperature per month January to December, 15 democratic or republican state, 16 happiness index, 17 McDonalds locations per 100,000 capita, and 18 prosperity index.

 **Historical Crude Oil Prices (2011 – 2019):** An average of oil prices was calculated for each month of the year based on data from 2011 to 2019.\
 Source: Inflation Data\